 - Provides information regarding benefits.

-- Retrieve company’s property during interview.
+- Retrieve company’s property during the interview.

-- Employee cannot share negative information.
+- An employee cannot share negative information.

 - Can be too time-consuming.